hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Project Services Module

-In this tutorial, you will be using the Google Compute Engine service to provision your network and instance.
+In this tutorial, you will use the Google Compute Engine service to provision your network and instance.
 You also need to enable the OS Login service for authentication.
 You must enable these services for your project before you can use them.
 This example configuration uses a module to manage your